Last Updated: June 1, 2023

 6.4.
 Storage of Customer Data.
 Tulip does not provide an archiving or data backup service for Tulip Products or Services.
 Tulip agrees only that it will not intentionally delete any Customer Data from the Tulip Platform prior to termination of Customer’s applicable Subscription Term.
 Tulip expressly disclaims all other obligations and liability with respect to storage and data backup.

 6.5 Data Security and Data Privacy.
-Tulip agrees to maintain appropriate technical and organizational measures with respect to the Tulip Platform which are designed to prevent unauthorized access, use, alteration or disclosure of Customer Data; however, Tulip will have no responsibility for errors in transmission, unauthorized third-party access, loss, corruption, destruction, alteration, or unauthorized disclosure of or access to Customer Data which outside of Tulip’s reasonable control.
-Tulip’s privacy statement set forth at https://tulip.co/privacy/ as the same may be updated from time to time as provided therein, shall apply to all disclosures of personal information ander personal data by Users to Tulip.
+Tulip agrees to maintain appropriate technical and organizational measures with respect to the Tulip Platform which are designed to prevent unauthorized access, use, alteration or disclosure of Customer Data; however, Tulip will have no responsibility for errors in transmission, unauthorized third-party access, loss, corruption, destruction, alteration, or unauthorized disclosure of or access to Customer Data which are outside of Tulip’s reasonable control.
+Tulip’s privacy statement set forth at https://tulip.co/privacy/ as the same may be updated from time to time as provided therein, shall apply to all disclosures of personal information and/or personal data by Users to Tulip.
 To the extent applicable to Customer’s use of the Tulip Platform, the parties will separately execute Tulip’s standard form of Data Processing Addendum.
+In the course of processing Customer personal data, Tulip may aggregate and anonymize Customer Data that contains such personal data to analyze, improve, support and operate the Tulip Offering in connection with providing the Tulip Products and Services to Customer.

 7. Term; Termination; Suspension.